SACGF/pyreference/README.md

 ## PyReference ##

-A Python library for working with reference genomes.
+A Python library for working with reference gene annotations.

-PyReference loads annotations extremely rapidly, and makes it easy to write code which can be run against different genomes.
+PyReference loads GTF annotations extremely rapidly, and makes it easy to write code which can be run against different genomes.

 ## Example ##